vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 remainder of the 2-mile total.

 On 2024-05-29, based on recent data, I decided to increase my threshold to the first 1.4 miles jogging + the remainder of the 2-mile journey walking.

+On 2024-09-27, I increased the baseline threshold to 1.5 miles but included criteria for degraded thresholds of 1.4 miles and 1.25 miles respectively.